Zeebrow/rootless-docker-flask/README.md

 # Rootless Docker with Flask

 "Rootless" immediately sounds great.
-But I don't know how it works.

-This is a simple dive into it.
+But I want more details than what the docs provides.

+So here I threw up a simple Flask api app (read: "Hello World++") that provides some info on what's going on under the hood of a rootless-Docker install.

+I did learn a few interesting details about the daemon, but also about what it might mean to migrate a containerized app that was written under the assumption that container's runtime has root access.

-### requierments
+### background

+Rootless-Docker is a more secure way to run the Docker daemon.

 This is done after setting up [rootless-docker](https://docs.docker.com/engine/security/rootless/) on my Ubuntu host.

-I already head the rooty tooty Docker installed, along with a Kubernetes cluster running on it.
-So yeah, there's some ugly hiding.
+I already head the rooty tooty Docker installed, along with a Kubernetes cluster running.
+HAd I been hosting anything of value, well, let's just say I wouldn't have been able to rush this out to build on like I've done.

+I wrote this taking for granted that rootless-Docker is installed and configured per the docs.
+Test for yourself with `cat /run/user/$(id -u)/docker.pid`

 ## usage